tringi/papers/cxx-destructive-move.md

     // ...
     b = std::move (a); // invokes a.~A(b); because...
     // ...
-    // ...'a' is never used within this scope
+    // ...'a' is never used within this scope again
 }
 ```